ibm-cloud-docs/vpc/vpn-client-to-site-auth.md

 Configure your authentication settings for the VPN server and VPN clients.
 Certificates are managed through {{site.data.keyword.secrets-manager_full}}.
 {: shortdesc}

-As a reminder, end of support for IBM Cloud Certificate Manager was 31 December 2022.
-Remaining instances of Certificate Manager were deleted.
-If you had any user-provided Ingress secrets that were stored in Certificate Manager, they are no longer valid.
-For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
-{: important}

 ## Creating an IAM service-to-service authorization
 {: #creating-iam-service-to-service}